ctmann/sf133/README.md

 [OMB circular A-11, Appendix F](https://obamawhitehouse.archives.gov/sites/default/files/omb/assets/a11_current_year/app_f.pdf) contains data definitions for SF133.

 ### Formats
-In FY2018, OMB began providing a quarterly report, along with separate monthly (.xlsx) In FY2013, OMB began consistenly posting Excel files on monthly basis. (.xlsx) In FY2012, OMB reported Nov, Jul, and Aug periods in Excel. (.xls) In previous years (FY1998-FY2011), only pdfs are available. (.pdf)
+* In FY2018, OMB began providing a quarterly report, along with separate monthly (.xlsx)
+* In FY2013, OMB began consistenly updating amounts in JAN, FEB, <no MAR>, APR, <no JUN>, JUL, AUG, <no SEP>,
+* In FY2012, OMB reported Nov, Jul, and Aug periods in Excel. (.xls)
+* In previous years (FY1998-FY2011), only pdfs are available. (.pdf)

 ### Shape of Data
 *  From FY2013-FY2017, 36-41 Variables